dicarlolab/ThreeDWorld/README.md

 ## Starting server side

 1. Start mongo: `mongod -port 23502`
+2. If done remotely and Ubuntu display manager server is running (e.g., a monitor is connected to that machine):

+    - `sudo service lightdm stop`
+    - `sudo nvidia-xconfig -a --use-display-device=None --virtual=1280x1024`
+    - `sudo /usr/bin/X :0`
+    - (To go the opposite way, kill the X server and restart lightdm -- you might have to reboot(?))
-2. Start queue: `cd ServerTools && sudo python tdw_queue.py`
+3. Start queue: `cd ServerTools && sudo python tdw_queue.py`

 Output log is then generated in `ServerTools/output_log.txt`.